parijatch/Universal-Calibration-of-PCTs/README.md

 # Universal_Calibration_of_PCTs

-This repository contains the code used to generate the simulation results presented in [1].
+This repository contains the code used to generate the simulation and application results presented in [1].

 ## Repository structure